danbev/learning-crypto/notes/certificates.md

 Critical tells implementations that don't recognize the extension in question to reject it, and non-critical is used if it is alright for the extension to be ignore if the implementation does not recognize the extension.

+### Managing Certificates
+There is no renewal process defined in Web PKI and instead the cert is replaced with a new one.
+So we have to go through the normal process to get a new cert.
+And certificates have, at least x.509 certificates do, have an expiration date which means one needs to keep this date in mind and request a new certificate and replace the old one before it expires.

+### Short-lived Certificates
+The benifit with short-lived certificates is that it removes or reduces the issue of revoking certificates which is/can be complicated.

+These are what they sound like certificates that have a short expiration time.
+But how is that useful, like they will be "invalid" when the expire right?
+If we think about that we are trying to do is to sign an artifact using a private key, and we have requested a certificate from a CA that for this key pair.
+We them sign our artifact using the private key, and the certificate proves our identity and also that we had the private key for the public key at the certificate issueing point.
+Now time goes by and the certifate expires and a verification would fail.
+But if we look at this if we can prove that the artifacts were signed when the certifate was valid that would be enough.
+This is where a timestamping service like Rekor helps

+[RFC 3161 ](https://www.ietf.org/rfc/rfc3161.txt) is rfc for a Time-Stamp Protocol (TSP).
+A Time-Stamp Authority (TSA) generates timestamp responses (TSR) which contains information needed to verify the timestamp.

+### Certificate Signing Request (CSR)
+This is a request to a CA issuer that we want to have a certificate issued and contains a data structure with the public key, a name, and a signature.
+The signature is signed with the private key, self-signed, and this proves that person/system that sent this CSR infact knows the private key.
+So the CA will take the data-structure and use the public key to verify the signature.